jakartaee/concurrency/tck/src/main/java/ee/jakarta/tck/concurrent/common/signature/README.md

 Since the Concurrency TCK can only be run against Jakarta EE Servers we have simplified the running of signature tests.

-Signature tests will be automatically run as part of the TCK via the `ee.jakarta.tck.concurrent.spec.signature` project.
+Signature tests will be automatically run as part of the TCK via the `ee.jakarta.tck.concurrent.spec.signature` package.

-This project will deploy a servlet application to the Jakarta EE Server.
+This package will deploy an application to the Jakarta EE Server.
-The servlet runs the signature test using the signaturetest framework from the Platform TCK.
+The application runs the signature test using the signaturetest framework from the Platform TCK.

-TCK Users will only need to set a single JVM property `-Djimage.dir=<path-your-app-server-has-access-to>`.
-This directory will be populated with class files extracted from the JDK modules.